This topic shows how to share variables between workspaces or allow them to persist between function executions.

 Editing the function file

-To prevent clearing persistent variables, lock the function file using mlock.
+To prevent clearing persistent variables, lock the function

 Global variables are variables that you can access from functions or from the command line.
 They have their own workspace, which is separate from the base and function workspaces.